-M, radiatively coupled with GOCART aerosols and the NOBM ocean bio-chemical component running at 7-10 km global resolution.
+, radiatively coupled with GOCART aerosols and the NOBM ocean bio-chemical component running at 7-10 km global resolution.
 For several golden days in the period of 2 years (2005-2006) we will use the VLIDORT atmospheric radiative transfer (T) model coupled to the OASIM oceanic RT model to produce simulated water leaving and top-of-the atmosphere polarized reflectances as it would be observed by the PACE radiometer.
 These synthetic measurements will be used to explore several atmospheric correction strategies, quantify uncertainties, and establish the applicability limit of existing algorithms.
 While these simulated reflectances could be used for exploring the benefits of polarimetry and the retrieval of inherent optical properties of the ocean, these activities are beyond the scope of this proposal.
 However, it is our intention to make this simulation capability a resource available to other members of the PACE Science Team engaging in such activities.

 The work being proposed directly address element A.25 (PACE Science Team) of the ROSES 2013 call.
 In particular, it provides simulation capabilities to aid in the formulation of the PACE mission, enabling theoretical and analytical studies of the inherent optical properties of the oceans and atmospheric correction of ocean color radiometry.
 By providing a combination of physically realistic Level 2 atmospheric and ocean parameters (meteorology, clouds, aerosols, and ocean bio-chemical state), combined with detailed Level 1 observables (water living and to-of-atmosphere reflectances), this proposal provides a rigorous framework for algorithm development, validation and error characterization.